How to Get Rid of Bed Bugs in a Mattress

 When Should I Get Rid of My Mattress?

 Throwing out your bug-infested mattress is a fast and easy solution, but it might not exterminate the problem completely.
 Sometimes the bed bugs have gone beyond your mattress into other areas of the room.
-If you need to call a pest control company to solve the problem, it may be time for a new bed.
+If you need to call a pest control company to solve the problem, it may be time to choose a new mattress.

 Additionally, if your mattress already needs replacing because of other issues, such as sagging, tearing, or just overall poor support, getting a new, bug-free mattress might just be the best solution.